 Full-time PhD studentship funded by Huawei

-Our state-of-the-art search engine (Dilshener et al 2018) helps developers find the source of errors more quickly: given a bug report, it suggests (in ranked order, like a web search engine) which files may need to be fixed.
-Our approach uses heuristics rather than past history.
-The aim of this PhD research is to use deep learning to improve the accuracy of finding the source of bugs and to train the search engine on the codebase being analysed.
+Our state-of-the-art search engine (reference below) helps developers find the source of errors more quickly: given a bug report, it recommends (in ranked order, like a web search engine) which files may need to be fixed.
+Our approach uses heuristics rather than history.
+The aim of this PhD research is to use machine learning to improve the accuracy of the recommendations, by training the system on the text of past bug reports and on the comments and code of the software system being analysed.

 This full-time PhD research will be carried out in collaboration with Huawei, which is funding the Empirical Data-Driven Bug Localisation in Software Development (EDBL) project, of which this PhD is a part of.